All Episodes

 They were all prepared.

-The whole Democrat media establishment was salivating, overdrawing national conclusions from this one local race.
+The whole Democrat media establishment was salivating over drawing national conclusions from this one local race.

 But now that the Republican won, no big deal.

-And then, of course, if you went to uh some of the Democrat websites, you should have seen.
+And then, of course, if you went to some of the Democrat websites, you should have seen.

-I went to Democratic Underground last night, just to look at the titles of the threads.
+I went to Democratic Underground last night just to look at the titles of the threads.

-What is happening to democracy?
+Such things, what is happening to democracy?

 Can't we ever win anything?